mrinterestfull/modwsgideploy/modwsgideploy/{{cookiecutter.folder_name}}/README.txt

 #Here is a numbered list of what you need to do to deploy your Turbogears2 or Pylons application.
 Follow 1 through 6.

 #1.
 Create production.ini configuration file if its not there already.
 Example:
-paster make-config ${package} production.ini
+paster make-config ${package_name} production.ini
 #Edit production.ini and comment out the port settings, update the url for the production database.

 #2.
 Change or check the apache settings file.
-#Edit /usr/local/turbogears/${package}/apache/${package} and make sure it has the necessary apache configurations you need.
-Please update any paths if youi are placing your app somewehere other then /usr/local/turbogears/${package}/
+#Edit /usr/local/turbogears/${package_name}/apache/${package_name} and make sure it has the necessary apache configurations you need.
+Please update any paths if youi are placing your app somewehere other then /usr/local/turbogears/${package_name}/

 #Copy {$package} apache config file to apache folder.
 Example:
-cp /usr/local/turbogears/${package}/apache/${package} /etc/apache2/sites-available/${package}
+cp /usr/local/turbogears/${package_name}/apache/${package_name} /etc/apache2/sites-available/${package_name}

 #3.Check if permissions are the same as other apache sites usually (root:root)